-A reminder to take care around our cane railway network after a concerning spate of cane train incidents so far this season.
+A reminder to take care around our cane railway network after a concerning spate of cane train incidents this season.

 The warning comes as Wilmar released shocking footage of a crash between a harvester and cane train that occurred at Ingham last month.